rhymeyang/Se/docs/304/101_Introduction.md

 ### 5. Supply Chain Vulnerabilities

-Scenario: Microchips and controllers supplied by third-party vendors contain pre- installed malware or backdoors, which can be exploited once integrated into the vehicle’s systems.
+**Scenario**: Microchips and controllers supplied by third-party vendors contain pre- installed malware or backdoors, which can be exploited once integrated into the vehicle’s systems.

-Potential Impact: Attackers could gain access to the vehicle's critical systems via vulnerabilities embedded at the manufacturing stage, making it difficult to detect and resolve.
+**Potential Impact**: Attackers could gain access to the vehicle's critical systems via vulnerabilities embedded at the manufacturing stage, making it difficult to detect and resolve.

-Mitigation:
+**Mitigation**:

 - Perform thorough security audits and testing of all third-party components before integration.